HOW TO HAVE AN EPIC JORDAN ROAD TRIP

 You can also visit a nearby Nabatean site that was built around the same time as Petra.

 TIP: Petra is huge…I am serious.
 You can’t see it in a few hours.
 You will be able to the Siq and the Treasury, but you won’t see the main attractions.
 You would need more than a day for all that.
-I booked a 3-day pass with my Jordan Pass, but I only visited on two days because I somehow felt it gets repetitive (apps, yes, I said it), and some places looked similar.
+I booked a 3-day pass with my Jordan Pass, but I only visited on two days because I somehow felt it got repetitive (apps, yes, I said it), and some places looked similar.

 There is a lot of walking, and some hiking included – wear comfy shoes and never, never ride a donkey because they are terribly treated (from what I saw).
 If you need a ride, you can take an electric minibus for some parts.
 Even though the buses don’t take you up all the way to mountain peaks, I guess it is not an option to ride a donkey.